 With only 10 days left there is a lot of work to do LOL!
 I’ll be updating this post daily with progress, make sure to come back to see how she’s shaping up.

 Tuesday yielded zero progress although today was very fruitful.
 I started with the barrel fitting, machining it to mate with the Slayer upper.
 The first step was chuck the breech end of the barrel in the lathe.
-In this case a Daewoo turning center.
+In this case a Daewoo turning center, but there are other options available (click here to view more).
 Because the barrel was so long at 30″ it had to be inserted through the tailstock with the chuck jaws removed allow the larger breech end diameter to pass through the chuck.

 Now that the barrel was chucked in the lathe it was time to make sure the bore was running concentric to the outer diameter.
 I’ve never found a barrel yet that didn’t have some amount of runout.
 To check the runout I machined a plug gauge to a perfect fit in the bore and used a dial indicator to check the runout In this case the runout was just under 0.003″, close but not good enough for a bench gun.
 Using writing paper as shims I added 0ne layer to two of the jaws and piece of tissue paper under another jaw to bring the runout to 0.0002″.
 That’s more like it.